 Ask the students to use the list of variables and constants they made in Activity 2 to construct their own statements in words or with algebraic expressions using variables and constants for concepts like cost or time.

 Your students will probably not all be at the same stage in their understanding of how to construct their own statements using variables and constants.
 This activity should provide you with an excellent opportunity to monitor their performance and provide them with constructive feedback.
-You may wish to have a look at the key resource ‘’ to help you prepare for this aspect of the activity.
+You may wish to have a look at the key resource ‘Monitoring and giving feedback [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] ’ to help you prepare for this aspect of the activity.

 Video: Monitoring and giving feedback

 Case Study 3: Mrs Aparajeeta reflects on using Activity 3

 I asked the students to work on part 1 of Activity 3 in pairs or in groups of three because I thought that might help them to get more ideas and to get un-stuck if they did not know how to do it.